rustom-ichhaporia/flutter-website/README.md

-# hackthis-react-app
+# hackthis-flutter-app
-Playing around with React apps for Illinois HackThis.
+Playing around with Flutter apps for Illinois HackThis.